-This is Sheffield's second time on the ballot.
-He was only on 11.7% of the writer's ballots the first time around.
+This is Gary Sheffield's second time on the ballot.
+He was only on 11.6% of the writer's ballots last year/

 He played 2576 games, hitting .292/.393/.514 with 509 home runs, 1676 RBI and 253 stolen bases thrown in for good measure.
 He made 9 All-Star teams.
 He won 5 Silver Slugger awards.
 He received MVP votes 7 times, finishing 2nd once and 3rd twice.
 His career WAR is 60.2.